-This 2018 Registration process is open to:
+The registration process is open to:

-- Entities offering to hold stocks in a country that has a government-to-government arrangement between the Australian Government and the host government.
+- entities offering to hold stocks in a country that has a government-to-government arrangement between the Australian Government and the host government.

 At present, the following countries have a government-to-government arrangement with the Australian Government: